 (c) Consider proton, 200 keV energy, plot as a function of s the difference between x(s) from raytracing and its values from Eq.
-3.16.
+4.13.
 Same for y(s) compared to Eq.
-3.17.

-1981 IL=2 can be used to store in zgoubi.plt the step-by-step particle coordinates across 1982 DIPOLE.
+4.14.
+IL=2 can be used to store in zgoubi.plt the step-by-step particle coordinates across DIPOLE.

-${1983}$ (d) Perform a scan of the wave numbers over 200 keV-5 MeV energy inter-
+(d) Perform a scan of the wave numbers over 200 keV-5 MeV energy interval, computed using MATRIX, and using REBELOTE to repeat MATRIX for a series of energy values.